 10 years of $14b annually could reduce food waste by 45Mt and a benefit of $73b each year.

 From the beginning, ReFED sought to bring new philanthropic and investment capital, along with technology, business, and policy innovation, to the food waste challenge.
 Aiming to achieve a 50% food waste reduction by 2030, the technological arm is an essential part of pooling all the knowledge together to inform the necessary action.

 We worked with them to develop the ReFED Insights Engine — a tool that provides information, insights, and solutions to anyone interested in food waste reduction.
 Our role was to build the front-end analysis tool and develop a back-end data storage system capable of handling more than 3 million facts, from 50 different public and proprietary datasets.
 The result is a tool that food businesses, investors, innovators, nonprofits, policymakers, and more can use to solve food waste problems.

-A frontend that is as easy-to-use as the ReFED Insights Engine requires extra care in the backend.
+Creating a frontend as easy to use as the ReFED Insights Engine requires extra care in the backend.
 The key to success is a good definition of the filters and aggregates that the system needs to offer.
-Once those were defined for the Food Waste Monitor, we optimised the database for specific types of queries using a data analysis solution that reduces the original facts table from more than 3 million rows to less than 40 thousand.
+Once those were defined for the Food Waste Monitor, we optimized the database for specific types of queries using a data analysis solution that reduces the original facts table from more than 3 million rows to less than 40 thousand.
 As a result, a search query can return data in around 150 milliseconds.